Yale-BIM/f21-assignments/assignment-4/README.md

 2. the target's x coordinate
 3. the target's y coordinate
 4. the target's z coordinate
-5. the current joint_1
+5. the robot's current joint_1
-6. the current joint_3
+6. the robot's current joint_3
 7. the next joint_1 that the robot should have to point towards the target
 8. the next joint_3 that the robot should have to point towards the target